Acceptance of Deposits by the Companies

 Section 75: Damages for Fraud

-The punishment which shall be provided as per section 447 would be, imprisonment for a term which shall not be less than 6 months but which may extend to 10 years and shall also be levied with penalty or fine that shall not be lower than the amount that is involved in the fraud, but it shall be noted that this may extend to 3 times the amount of fraud.
+The punishment which shall be provided as per section 447 would be imprisonment for a term which shall not be less than 6 months but which may extend to 10 years, and shall also be levied with a penalty or fine that shall not be lower than the amount that is involved in the fraud.
+Still, it shall be noted that this may extend to 3 times the amount of fraud.
 It has also been provided that where the fraud in question involves public interest, the term of imprisonment shall not be less than 3 years.

 – a net worth which is not lower than INR 100 Crore,